PrestizniKB/MinosAPI/README.md

 # MonosApi

-Password manager API made in Node with Express and MongoDB
+API made for password manager in Node.js with Express and MongoDB